Neil Prakash: Capture

 In November 2016, Prakash was captured in Turkey after he tried to cross the Syrian border into Turkey using false documents and a fake name.
 On 25 November 2016, Australian counter-terrorism officials confirmed that Prakash was still alive and had been arrested several weeks previously by Turkish officials in Turkey.
 Australia applied for his extradition on a Federal Police warrant for:

 In May 2017, Prime Minister Malcolm Turnbull announced that Prakash was expected to be extradited from Turkey in months to stand trial in Australia.

 In December 2018, Prakash was waiting on trial in Turkey on terrorism charges.

 Conviction

 On 16 March 2019, Prakash was convicted in a Turkish court of membership in a terrorist organisation and sentenced to seven and a half years in prison.

-In early December 2022 he was extradited back to Darwin.
+In early December 2022, he was extradited back to Darwin.
 He was then extradited to Melbourne and charged in Melbourne Magistrates' Court with terrorism-related offences.
-Prakash is due to reappear in court in late February 2023.
+Prakash was due to reappear in court in late February 2023.